StormPacer/docs--djs-template/README.md

 ## Support & Documentation

-I'm working to make it more professional and easy to use for everyone.
-You're on the right place for documentation!
+I'm working on making it more professional and easy to use for everyone.
+You're in the right place for documentation!

 ## 🤝 Contributing

 Contributions, issues and feature requests are welcome!
-Feel free to check [issues page](https://github.com/NamVr/DiscordBot-Template/issues).
+Feel free to check the [issues page](https://github.com/NamVr/DiscordBot-Template/issues).
 You can also take a look at the [contributing guide](https://github.com/NamVr/DiscordBot-Template/blob/master/CONTRIBUTING.md).

 ## Show your support

 Give a ⭐️ if this project helped you!
-Star-ring the project gives me encouragement to continue it.
-You can also [sponsor](https://ko-fi.com/namanvrati) the project and get listed as a contributer!
+Star-ing the project gives me encouragement to continue working on it.
+You can also [sponsor](https://ko-fi.com/namanvrati) the project and get listed as a contributor!
 Thanks a lot.

 ## 📝 License